To opt out of UC-AFT dues:

 California Federation of Teachers

-CFT collected $19.2 million from its members in the calendar year 2022, according to reports the union must file with the U.S. Dept. of Labor.
+CFT collected $18.7 million from its members in the fiscal year 2024, according to LM-2 reports the union is required to file with the U.S. Dept. of Labor.

 Lastly, A portion of the dues paid by UC-AFT members goes to support the American Federation of Teachers.